 Step 3: Here’s the secret

-The inner line of the second strand starts in the same point where previous inner line ends.
+The inner line of the second strand starts at the same point where the previous inner line ends.
 It closes the first strand forming a nice curve.
 Stop when you reach the Centerline.

 Imagine a horizontal line crossing the last drawn strand right in the middle.
 From there you will start the outer line of the new strand.
 Keep it parallel with the inner and finish in the Centerline again.